michaelfranzl/rpi23-gen-image/README.md

 Install kernel headers with built kernel.

 ##### `KERNELSRC_DIR`=""
-Path to a directory of a pre-built and cross-compiled Linux mainline/vanilla kernel.
+Path to a directory of a pre-built and cross-compiled Linux kernel.

+#### `KERNEL_FLAVOR`="raspberry"
+Specifies the flavor of Linux kernel pointed at by `KERNELSRC_DIR`.
+Either "raspberry" or "vanilla".

 ##### `UBOOTSRC_DIR`=""
 Path to a directory of a pre-built and cross-compiled u-boot bootoader.
 Download it with `git clone git://git.denx.de/u-boot.git`.